nvim-orgmode/orgmode/DOCS.md

 *type*: `string|nil`<br />
 *default value*: `time`<br />
 When set to `time`(default), adds `CLOSED` date when marking headline as done.<br />
-When set to `nil`, it is disabled.
+When set to `false`, it is disabled.

 #### **org_highlight_latex_and_related**